 Being prepared means having the knowledge and supplies necessary to stay safe and handle emergency situations to the best of your ability.
 It doesn’t always mean you’re going to be safe, but it does improve your chances.

-Build an Emergency Preparedness Kit
+Tornado Emergency Kit

 The first thing you need to do to be prepared is have an emergency preparedness kit.
 This kit contains everything you and your family will need in an emergency, as well as enough supplies to survive for three to five days.